gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 #### Ideas in Sparse Superposition

 There is a very straightforward line of thought which follows from the observation of linear structure.
 Taking the dogma that directions are meanings to its logical conclusion, it's a small leap to conjecture the whole thought vector is nothing more than sum of these directions.
-Lets refer to these directions as atoms.
+Let's refer to these directions as atoms.
 If $x_i$ were a picture of a man in short hair wearing sunglasses, for example, a decomposition might look like
 $$
 \begin{align*}
 {\bf Encoder}(x) \approx (2\cdot d_{\rm smile})